fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/seven-segment-meter/README.en.md

 ## Notes

-- Confirmed that the detection of the values of the segment meter with based on the sample image.
+- Confirmed that the detection of the value of the segment meter with based on the sample image.
 If using the images which are captured by yourself, it may not be possible to detect the values of a Segment Meter correctly.
 Please prepare them by referring to the following notes.
   - It is necessary to show only one targeted Meter as a large image to detect the numbers on the meter correctly.
   - Keep a distance of about 0.5 m from the camera.
 - Since the encryption and authentication of the communication path with the MQTT Broker is a brief one, please take measures according to the security level required in the actual project.